 - Intensity modulated radiation therapy (IMRT) using volumetric modulated arc therapy (VMAT) – An advanced mode of high-precision radiotherapy using computer-controlled linear accelerators.

-- Stereotactic ablative body radiotherapy (SABR)— Administers very high doses of radiation using several beams at different angles to target the tumor.
+- Stereotactic ablative body radiotherapy (SABR)— also known as Stereotactic Body Radiation Therapy (SBRT).
+Administers very high doses of radiation using several beams at different angles to target the tumor.

 - Stereotactic radiosurgery (SRS) – Uses radiation to treat tumors in the brain and other sensitive areas.